Housing Grants for People With Disabilities | 2024

 HUD’s $212 Million Boost for Section 811 Program

-The U.S. Department of Housing and Urban Development (HUD) has recently announced a $212 million funding opportunity aimed at increasing affordable housing options for people with disabilities.
+The U.S. Department of Housing and Urban Development (HUD) has announced a $212 million funding opportunity aimed at increasing affordable housing options for people with disabilities.
 This funding will not only help in creating new housing but also in rehabilitating existing units.

 The funds are specifically designated for the Section 811 Supportive Housing for Persons with Disabilities program.
 This initiative seeks to both expand housing availability and offer supportive services for those with very-low to extremely-low incomes, making it a significant development in the realm of home loans and grants for disabled individuals.

 For those interested in taking advantage of this opportunity, further details can be found in the funding notices for the Section 811 Capital Advance Program and Section 811 Project Rental Assistance.
-It’s important to note that the deadline for submitting applications is February 8, 2024, so timely action is essential.

 Where can I find Social Security disability housing assistance?